 Featured Video: Carnival Fantasy Ship Tour

-At 30 years old, Carnival Fantasy arrived this week at the Turkish breaking yard this week where she will begin to be scrapped.
+At 30 years old, Carnival Fantasy arrived this week at the Turkish breaking yard this week when she will begin to be scrapped.
 In her honor, take a final tour on board in honor of all the fun and memories she brought to us.
 Carnival Fantasy was the first ship of the Fantasy class and debuted at 70,000 gross tons—considered small by today’s standards for a mass-market cruise line.